compromise-evident/pqML/README.md

 (one label & image per line of text.)
 An image becomes legible if you arrange its 784 characters by rows of 28, as it is a 28x28 image.
 **test-ezMNIST.txt** contains 10,000 more such lines not found among the 60k.
-See "visual_for_you.txt" to get a good look at each image.
+See visual_for_you.txt to get a good look at each image.

 * I created ezMNIST from MNIST, which is the standard for testing model generalization.
 * ezMNIST is MNIST but better; it's all text, highly compressible, and puts labels & data together!